Fantasy Football Cheat Sheet | The Dynamic Draft War Room

 ... but the Draft War Room will give you true player value

-Let’s take a deeper look at determining player values vs. static rankings.
+Let’s take a deeper look at determining dynamic player values vs. static rankings.

 Most drafts are a mix of RBs, WRs – and probably a couple QBs and a TE or two – in the first couple rounds.

-What everyone seems to know instinctively is that position scarcity – and not player point projections – are what determines player value.
+What everyone seems to know instinctively is that position scarcity – and not player point projections – are what drive player value.

 That’s why you’re far more likely to draft the #5 RB over the #1 QB in a standard league.